Azure/cortana-intelligence-product-detection-from-images/technical_deployment/README.md

 <a name="dsvm"></a>
 ### Provision the Microsoft Data Science Virtual Machine

+Here we use Windows DSVM as an example.
+The steps for setting up a Linux DSVM is similar.
+In that case, you can choose **Data Science Virtual Mahcine for Linux (Ubuntu)** in step 3.

 1. Go to the [Azure Portal](https://ms.portal.azure.com) and navigate to the resource group you just created.
 2. In ***Overview*** panel, click **+Add** to add a new resource.
 Enter **Data Science Virtual Machine** and hit "Enter" key to search.
-3. Click on **Data Science Virtual Machine for Windows** offered by Microsoft (in the "Compute" category).
+3. Click on **Data Science Virtual Machine (DSVM) - Windows 2016** offered by Microsoft (in the "Compute" category).
 4. Click **Create** at the bottom of the description panel.
 5. Enter your **unique string** for "Name."
 6. Enter a user name and save it to your memo file.
 7. Enter your password and confirm it.
 Then save it to your memo file.
 8. Make sure the selected resource group is the one you just created.
 If not, choose the resource group you created for this solution.
 9. Leaving the default values for all other fields, click the **OK** button at the bottom.
-10. On the ***Size*** panel that shows up, choose a size (DS11_V2 Standard will suffice here).
+10. On the **Size** panel that shows up, choose a size (DS11_V2 Standard will suffice here).
 More size options are available by clicking the "View all" link on the "Choose a size" page.
+If you want to use GPU on the DSVM, select **HDD** for ***Supported disk type*** and choose one of the instances whose name starts with **NV** or **NC**.
+More information about these instances can be found on [this page](https://docs.microsoft.com/en-us/azure/virtual-machines/windows/sizes-gpu).
 Click the **Select** button after making a selection.
 11. On the ***Settings*** panel that appears:
     - check that the "Storage account" has been auto-filled with the names of a new storage account, as indicated by the presence of "(new) " in the account name.
 If it is not auto-filled or "(new) " is not present, click on it and choose the **+ Create new** option, using the auto-filled name or assigning a unique account name to it (e.g. by adding "s" to your **unique string**).
 Then click the **OK** button.
     - check that the "Diagnostics storage account" has been auto-filled with the names of a new storage account, as indicated by the presence of "(new) " in the account name.
 If it is not auto-filled or "(new) " is not present, click on it and choose the **+ Create new** option, using the auto-filled name or assigning a unique account name to it (e.g. by adding "d" to your **unique string**).
 Then click the **OK** button.